loftusa/onramp/Accessing-Clusters.md

 ## baukit.org

-[`baukit.org`](baukit.org) is David's personal GPU cluster.
+[`baukit.org`](baukit.org) is David's personal GPU cluster, which includes a few machines at David's house.
 David can give you an account.
 There are a few A6000 GPUs available there, and they are useful for students and collaborators who do not have access to university resources.

 The computers are accessible via jump host as follows.